danielmaartens/span_challenge_java/README.md

 ```
 #### Programmatic Execution

-Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `g++` installed.
+Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `Java 11` and `g++` installed.

 All you have to do is run any one of the following from the project `root`: